bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This value tells the element to start from the first column and span all 12 columns.

-Let\'s examine the output again.
+Let&apos;s examine the output again.

 These two segments are now in better shape, starting from the first column and spending all the way to the 12th.

-Let\'s add another selector for eight.
+Let&apos;s add another selector for eight.

-Again, I copy the same code, but instead of starting from the first column this time, I\'ll start from say, the fifth column, and it will span across eight columns.
+Again, I copy the same code, but instead of starting from the first column this time, I&apos;ll start from say, the fifth column, and it will span across eight columns.

 ![](images2/media/image146.png){width="4.46875in" height="4.40625in"}

-Let\'s change the color here to bisque.
+Let&apos;s change the color here to bisque.

 The color now makes it obvious that the elements starts from the fifth column and spans eight columns.

-Let\'s add the other segments and then we\'ll examine the code again.
+Let&apos;s add the other segments and then we&apos;ll examine the code again.

 ![](images2/media/image147.png){width="6.5in"
 height="4.1194444444444445in"}

-Let\'s examine the output again.
+Let&apos;s examine the output again.

 Now, this is looking a lot more presentable.

-There\'s also another way to view these columns.
+There&apos;s also another way to view these columns.

-Click on \"More browser auctions\" and then on \"Open Devtools\" pane.
+Click on &quot;More browser auctions&quot; and then on &quot;Open Devtools&quot; pane.

 You can select the button in the corner to select an element on the page to inspect then scan over the grid.